-Rule No. 22 EVICTION CASES
+RULE NO. 22 EVICTION CASES

-- A) All petitions for possession of real property in eviction cases shall include as an exhibit the notice to leave premises that was served on the tenant as a prerequisite to bringing the action. - B) A plaintiff in an eviction action may file a motion requesting a continuance of the trial in an eviction action, and upon filing the motion by the plaintiff, a scheduled trial shall be removed from the calendar and rescheduled with the division in which such action is pending.
+- A) All petitions for possession of real property in eviction cases shall include as an exhibit the notice to leave premises that was served on the tenant as a prerequisite to bringing the action.
+No writ shall issue against any unknown person unless they were included in the petition as an unknown party (e.g., "All Other Occupants") and given an opportunity to defend the action. - B) A plaintiff in an eviction action may file a motion requesting a continuance of the trial in an eviction action, and upon filing the motion by the plaintiff, a scheduled trial shall be removed from the calendar and rescheduled with the division in which such action is pending.
 A defendant may request a continuance in accordance with K.S.A 61-3807(b).